brettp/spoiler-slayer/README.md

 - [ ] Remove jQuery req?
 - [ ] Add one-click legacy mode
 - [ ] FF mobile?
+- [ ] Disable right click on popup

 ### Bugs
-- [ ] Example text in popup is slightly off centered
+- [X] Example text in popup is slightly off centered
 - [X] Hovering over the spoiler text doesn't de-blur the spoiler
 - - [X] Neither does clicking on it
 - [ ] Retweeted content has the retweeted username bleed through the no-fx censor